 Do not underestimate the loss from poor cable and connections.

 The purpose of a signal filter is to remove “noise” from neighboring frequencies to allow the decoder to better “hear” ADS-B signals.
+If you purchased the ADSBx Blue SDR the filter is built in, but other brands may benifit from adding one.
 Any filter will slightly reduce signal strength, however if you are nearby a cellular tower or other RF-dense environment (or only have an indoor antenna) a 1090mhz signal filter may help.
 There are many models on the market.
 Our 1090mhz filter can be purchased here.